jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 1. The method checks if there are any augmentation steps defined (`self.augmentation_steps`).
 2. If there are augmentation steps, the `imgs` parameter is converted from float to uint8 values using the `_convert_back_to_uint8` method.
-3. The method logs a debug message indicating the execution of the augmentation pipeline steps.
+3. A debug log message is printed, indicating the execution of the augmentation pipeline steps.
-4. The `imgs` parameter is passed through the augmentation steps defined in `self.augmentation_steps`.
+4. The `imgs` parameter is passed through the `self.augmentation_steps` function, which applies the defined augmentation steps to the images.
-5. After the augmentation steps, the `imgs` parameter is converted back to float32 values and renormalized if needed using the `_renormalize_image` method.
+5. After the augmentation steps are applied, the `imgs` parameter is converted back to float32 values and renormalized if needed using the `_renormalize_image` method.
-6. Finally, the augmented `imgs` parameter is returned.
+6. Finally, the augmented images are returned.

-Note: The code provided is incomplete, as it references other methods (`_convert_back_to_uint8` and `_renormalize_image`) and variables (`logger`, `self.augmentation_steps`) that are not shown in the given code snippet.
+Note: The code provided is incomplete, as it references other methods (`_convert_back_to_uint8` and `_renormalize_image`) and variables (`self.augmentation_steps`, `logger`) that are not included in the given code snippet.

 ### Method **`_convert_back_to_uint8`** Overview
 The method `_convert_back_to_uint8` takes in an input `images` and converts them back to `uint8` format.